jake-k-38/win-ioc-detect/README.md

 # https://www.lansweeper.com/report/log4j-event-log-audit/
 # Got the idea from https://github.com/Neo23x0/log4shell-detector
 # You can add IOC patterns as the obfuscation of the reverse shells get tougher and more sophisticated

+Changelog: 12-15-2021 Added output saving to C directory, improved detection with obfuscation by splitting string at ‘}$’ and ‘:’ to detect obfuscation with {[upper|lower]:x} and {::-n}